Is Milk Still in Canada’s Food Guide?

 Canada’s Food Guide is informed by Canada’s Dietary Guidelines for Health Professionals and Policy Makers.
 These guidelines, and therefore the Food Guide, draw on principles from Mediterranean-style and DASH (Dietary Approaches to Stop Hypertension) diets.
 These eating patterns were chosen as models because of longstanding research demonstrating their value for heart health; both include milk products for their calcium, magnesium, and potassium.

 In addition to its role in bone-building and as an excellent source of high-quality protein, research shows that including whole dairy foods, especially milk and yogurt, in a diet with plenty of vegetables and fruits throughout the day helps reduce blood pressure.

 How can I teach my students about Canada’s Food Guide?

 Start by encouraging respectful conversations when talking about food.
 Then, help students explore a variety of foods from Canada’s Food Guide, including milk, through developmentally appropriate activities.
-Learn more about our team’s teaching philosophy here or find a resource for your grade level by clicking one of the links below.
+Find a resource for your grade level by clicking one of the links below.

 Canada’s Food Guide Digital Activity K–3